phoenixsoftware/day-of-year-zowe-desktop-plugin/README.md

  Alternatively, you can remove the dataServices property from the pluginDefinition.json file.
 The JavaScript referencing this functionality, though included, is not excersized.

-**Note: This App intentionally does not follow the typical dev layout of directories and content described in [the Zowe wiki](https://github.com/zowe/zlux/wiki/ZLUX-App-filesystem-structure) in order to demonstrate that you can include content within the ZLUX framework that was not intended for ZLUX originally.**
+**Note from the Zowe Team: This App intentionally does not follow the typical dev layout of directories and content described in [the Zowe wiki](https://github.com/zowe/zlux/wiki/ZLUX-App-filesystem-structure) in order to demonstrate that you can include content within the ZLUX framework that was not intended for ZLUX originally.**

 # Instructions
 1. Clone the project into the same filesystem accessed by Zowe, or copy the cloned files and directory tree into that filesystem.
+You do not need the .git directory of .git files, .ppf, sonar files, dco signoffs, or .md files if you wish to save space.
+None effect your installation of the plug-in.

 2. Because Zowe is not EBCDIC and the mainframe Linux for Z makes codepage assumptions, you tag all your files iso8859-1, except for the icon.png file that needs to be tagged binary.
 Issue these commands in the root of the project on the Linux for Z filesystem: